BEFORE TAKING HITS,

 Keep it in Colorado.

-Even though marijuana is nice and legal here, it’s totally illegal to take or mail it out of Colorado.
-Carrying marijuana is also banned at all Colorado airports, so if you’re flying out of town, make sure you leave your marijuana at home.
+Even though cannabis is nice and legal here, it’s totally illegal to take or mail it out of Colorado.
+Carrying cannabis is also banned at all Colorado airports, so if you’re flying out of town, make sure you leave your cannabis at home.

 Three teen girls conversing.